mapiolca/timesheetweek/README.md

 ### Configuration

-- Visit `Setup > Modules > TimesheetWeek` to select the numbering mask and to activate the PDF models you want to expose to users.
+- Visit `Setup > Modules > TimesheetWeek` to switch on the numbering mask and enable the PDF templates you want to expose.
 - In Multicompany contexts, tune the sharing preferences through the dedicated configuration tabs.
+- The « À propos » tab summarises the module version, publisher and support links.

 ### Translations